ACEnglish/TruvariData/README.md

 ## Download haplotype fastas
 The haplotype fasta files are pulled from their public locations using `eichler_download.sh` and `li_download.sh`

+## Assembly Stats:
+Calculate the basic assembly stats with [calN50](https://github.com/lh3/calN50)
+And summarize with `n50_summary.py files.txt asm_summary.jl`
+This summary is inside the repository's `stats/asm_summary.jl`

 ## Haplotype mapping and variant calling
 Map each sample to a reference and call variants using mapping.sh